AdobeDocs/dynamic-media-classic.en/help/using/adding-captions-video.md

 ---
-title: Add captions to video
+title: Add Captions to Video
 description: Learn how to add captions to video in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference